frontend-dashboard/multimedia-browser/README_EN.md

 Before submitting code, please ensure:

-- The code complies with the project's coding standards
+- The code conforms to the project's coding standards
-- No new ESLint errors are introduced
+- No new Eslint errors are introduced
-- Necessary documentation has been written for new features
+- Necessary documentation is written for new features
-- New features have been tested on major platforms
+- New features are tested on major platforms

 ## Issue Reporting

-If you encounter problems during use or have improvement suggestions, please submit them through the following methods:
+If you encounter issues during use or have improvement suggestions, please submit them through the following methods:

 1. Submit issues through [GitHub Issues](https://github.com/yourusername/multimedia-browser/issues)
 2. Provide detailed issue descriptions, including:
    - Environment where the issue occurred (operating system, application version)
    - Detailed description of the issue
    - Reproduction steps
-   - Expected and actual behavior
+   - Expected behavior and actual behavior
    - Relevant error logs or screenshots

-We will handle your feedback as soon as possible.
+We will process your feedback as soon as possible.

 ## License